All Episodes

 In my opinion, which has nothing to do with what Israel should do.

-Um, but you know, maybe it was kind of shady and evil the way they got there.
+But, you know, maybe it was kind of shady and evil the way they got there.

 Don't you think that it would still look like a good deal after about 200 years?

-Like eventually, don't you think that Netanyahu would be Probably more likely to have a statue built in his honor if he got away with it.
+Like eventually, don't you think that Netanyahu would be probably more likely to have a statue built in his honor if he got away with it, only if he got away with it.

-But if he actually made Israel what would it be 25 times bigger if he absorbed the West Bank in Gaza?
+But if he actually made Israel, what would it be, 25 times bigger if he absorbed the West Bank in Gaza?

-I feel like that would look like some parts of American history where we we just sort of don't talk so much about the Native Americans being you know wiped out or you know, relocated or any of that, and we just sort of glorify the growth of the country.
+I feel like that would look like some parts of American history where we just sort of don't talk so much about the Native Americans being wiped out or relocated or any of that.

 Look how awesome we are at adding states.

-And when we talk about the history of the United States, we don't want to say, oh, we sure are losers and jerks and evil bastards, because then we might have to give it back.
+And when we talk about the history of the United States, we don't want to say, oh, we sure are losers and jerks and evil bastards because then we might have to give it back.

-But uh I'll just make this prediction.
+But I'll just make this prediction.

 I won't be around to see how it turns out, probably.

-But in 200 years, if Israel expands, either just Gaza or the West Bank plus Gaza, uh, if that happened, it would be treated as an amazing great thing in Israeli history, and that would be totally normal.
+But in 200 years, if Israel expands, either just Gaza or the West Bank plus Gaza, if that happened, it would be treated as an amazing, great thing in Israeli history.

 Probably they all do that.

-There's a point where somebody did something that other people thought was pretty sketchy to increase the size of their nation, but you wait a long, you just keep waiting years and years and years, and eventually it just looks like it was a good idea because you you know your country got stronger.
+There's a point where somebody did something that other people thought was pretty sketchy to increase the size of their nation.

 Would you agree that it's not really safe to criticize Israel?

-I can't think of anything specific that I'm holding back on, but no, it's not safe to honestly criticize Israel.
+I can't think of anything specific that I'm holding back on.

 Totally not safe.